ethansilvas/htb-academy/SessionSecurity.md

 ![](Images/Pasted%20image%2020240305173919.png)

-we now go to the victim's profile and set the country field to our payload:
+we now go to our profile and set the country field to our payload:

 ![](Images/Pasted%20image%2020240305174132.png)